LifeFone Medical Alert System Review 2025

 Cost

-The At-Home & On-the-Go, VIPx® costs $41.95 per month.
-Although a few dollars more than a comparable system from another brand, keep in mind that LifeFone does not charge an equipment or activation fee, and fall detection only costs $5 per month rather than $10, the price you will find from most other brands.
+The At-Home & On-the-Go VIPx costs $39.95 per month with an annual plan.
+Although it’s a few dollars more than comparable systems from other brands, keep in mind that LifeFone does not charge equipment or activation fees and fall detection costs only $5 per month rather than $10, the price you will find from most other brands.

 Equipment

-The “x” in VIPx® is definitely there for a reason.
-Compared to the VIP Active®, this system has lots of extras.
-First, the device is tiny and featherlight, only weighing 1.3 ounces.
-It also comes in three different colors: black, white, and silver.
-The battery life is up to 10 days, meaning that you don’t need to worry about charging it every day.
+The “x” in VIPx is definitely there for a reason.
+Compared to the VIP Active, the system has lots of extras.
+The device is tiny and feather-light at only 1.3 ounces, and its battery stays charged for up to 10 days.
+It also comes in three colors: black, white and silver.

 Service and Monitoring

-Like the VIP Active®, you can choose a VIPx® unit that runs on Verizon or AT&T’s cellular network.
-Location tracking is available and is considered advanced, as it uses both Wi-Fi and GPS to pinpoint a user’s location.
+Like the VIP Active, you can choose a VIPx unit that runs on Verizon’s or AT&T’s cellular network.
+Its advanced location-tracking system uses both Wi-Fi and GPS to pinpoint a user’s location.
 Finally, this all-inclusive system offers optional fall detection for $5 per month (through a pendant) and a caregiver’s app loaded with additional functions.

 At-Home & On-the-Go Safe Watch Active